gouthambs/karuth-source/content/articles/git-for-dummies.rst

   git remote remove origin
   ``

-- Check what the remote repositories are.
+- **View remote repositories**: Check what the remote repositories are attached to your local repo using:
   ``
   git remote -v
   ``